Contents

 Preparing for Implementation

-Even before you’ve selected a vendor, there are steps your team can be working on that will smooth out the implementation once you’ve gotten there.
+Even before you’ve selected a vendor, you can start preparing for implementation.
+These steps will smooth out the implementation once you’ve gotten there.

 - Document your processes.
 Every step counts when documenting existing processes.
 Be aware that the “official” way a process works isn’t always what happens on the ground.
-So talk to the people who are actually processing permits and licenses day to day to find out what extra steps or workarounds they may be using.
+So talk to the people who are actually processing permits and licenses.
+Find out what extra steps or workarounds they may be using.
 Note where people are moving data from place to place to help determine what integrations you’ll need.

 - Discuss your workload.
 Government workers often operate at full capacity.
 If that’s the case, discuss with your team how you’re going to make time for the implementation.
 This could include bringing on temporary staff, pausing other projects, or working with implementation consultants.